sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 I've also been practicing delegating tasks in _small increments and providing clear instructions in the Jira.._

+There is a saying 0 to 1 is my initiative but 1 to inf is leadership or delegation.

 2. **Situation - Removing Ambiguity**
 As a senior engineer I always have to deal with a lot of ambiguity.
 At times when we don't clearly communicate or understand the requirement.